 Advance directives, living wills, and other documents detailing an individual's wishes regarding care are deliberate processes designed to allow the individual to control end-of-life decisions, such as life-sustaining interventions, or to designate a proxy to make these decisions in the event of incapacitation [79].

 In the United States, the Patient Self-Determination Act (PSDA) requires that hospitals, nursing homes, and other healthcare facilities provide information about advance directives to adult patients [80].
 The goal of the PSDA is to increase individuals' control and autonomy in making informed decisions and obtaining the care they desire [80].

 Western institutions, such as the PSDA and advance directives, are based on the beliefs that autonomy and individualism are desirable, truth telling is important, and individuals should have control over their deaths [80].
+It is also based on the values and norms of the Western biomedical model, which is not necessarily consistent with other health belief systems (e.g., Ayurvedic medicine) [204].
 However, these assumptions are not universally accepted and may be culturally dissonant with the belief systems of non-Western groups.
 This is reflected in the different practices worldwide.
 In countries such as India, advance directives are not recognized as valid legal documents, while in other countries, like Turkey, advance directives are formally recognized but not uniformly followed [79].
 In some cultures, avoidance of talk about death makes advance directive use impractical, as conversations about advance planning could be considered a personal affront or an assault on the person's well-being [79; 81].
 Instead, language should promote harmony and positivity.
 For some Native American groups, advance directives are considered a violation of tribal belief systems [46].

 There is some evidence that specific ethnic minority groups are less familiar with or have more misconceptions about advance directives compared with whites.
 For example, in a study of 112 Korean American and 105 white elders, only 5% of the Korean Americans had advance directives compared with 59% of their white counterparts [82].
 In this study, it was not necessarily lack of knowledge that contributed to the disparity.
 Rather, Korean culture's adherence to family involvement in decision making was identified as a major barrier.
+Again, it is important to recognize that there is tremendous within-in group differences, influenced by acculturation and generational differences, and providers should not make blanketed assumptions [207].

-In a study with three groups of Japanese individuals (i.e., English-speaking Japanese Americans, Japanesespeaking Japanese Americans, and Japanese living in Japan), there were no significant differences among the groups in terms of having discussed advance directives with their physicians [83].
+In a study with three groups of Japanese individuals (i.e., English-speaking Japanese Americans, Japanese-speaking Japanese Americans, and Japanese living in Japan), there were no significant differences among the groups in terms of having discussed advance directives with their physicians [83].
 In addition, they all preferred a group decision-making model, conforming to Asian values emphasizing the collective.
 In a study with elderly Chinese patients, participants were resistant to the idea of advanced directives.
 They did not see a necessity for formal advanced directives as family are expected to intercede [180].
+It is also important to remember that advanced directives help remove the burden on families having to make difficult decisions on behalf of the patient.
+However, for many cultural groups, family-based decision-making is at the heart of their cultural belief systems [207; 208].
+For example, many Asian Indians who practice Hinduism not only consult with immediate family members but multiple extended family members when making decisions [204].